ladydangerdame/CatCollectr/README2.md

 	The `block content` and `endblock` statements are the placeholders for where our 'child' html will load into our base.html template.

 2. In `index.html` we will tell the templating language to send our html to `base.html` with a single line added to the top of the page.
-We will also wrap our pertinent Treasure iterator in the `block content` and `endblock` template tags to designate what gets loaded into our `base.html` dynamically.
+We will also wrap our pertinent Cat iterator in the `block content` and `endblock` template tags to designate what gets loaded into our `base.html` dynamically.

 	```html
 	<!-- main_app/templates/index.html -->